 - Evaluating and improving vineyard sites;

-- Selecting vine varieties and rootstocks;
+- Select vine varieties and carry out winter pruning;

-- Vine propagation and nutrition;
+- Propagate vines and manage their nutrition;

 The course ends with a 30-minute multiple-choice test.